Obsessive-Compulsive Disorder In Children And Adolescents

 An older child or a teenager with OCD may fear that he will become ill with germs, AIDS, or contaminated food.
 To cope with his/her feelings, a child may develop "rituals" (a behavior or activity that gets repeated).
 Sometimes the obsession and compulsion are linked; "I fear this bad thing will happen if I stop checking or hand washing, so I can't stop even if it doesn't make any sense."

 Research shows that OCD is a brain disorder and tends to run in families, although this doesn't mean the child will definitely develop symptoms if a parent has the disorder.
-Recent studies have also shown that OCD may develop or worsen after a streptococcal bacterial infection.
 A child may also develop OCD with no previous family history.

 Children and adolescents often feel shame and embarrassment about their OCD.
 Many fear it means they're crazy and are hesitant to talk about their thoughts and behaviors.
 Good communication between parents and children can increase understanding of the problem and help the parents appropriately support their child.